Newsletter

 by Silvana Condemi, François Savatier

-In December 2010, scientists discovered a fragment of a finger bone in an isolated cave in Siberia.
+In December 2010, scientists discovered a fragment of a finger bone in the remote, isolated Denisova Cave in Siberia.
 To their surprise, the bone contained neither Homo sapiens nor Neanderthal DNA.
-The DNA came from a previously unknown species of hominids—the Denisovans—who shared a common ancestor … Continue reading →
+Rather, the fast-advancing science of paleogenetics revealed that the … Continue reading →

 by Linda Jaivin